trungvose/jira-clone-angular/README.md

 # A simplified Jira clone built with Angular 9 and Akita

-> In response to numerous positive feedbacks, I have already started working on Phase 2 together with my friends [Chau Tran][chau] and [Tiep Phan][tiep].
-We will bring the GraphQL and Authentication to "live" soon.
+> Phase two will not be completed as planned for 25 July.
+Both [Chau Tran][chau] and I was too busy with some other commitments.
+>
+> You can check the latest Tetris game that I built with Angular and Akita in the meantime ➡ [tetris.trungk18.com](https://tetris.trungk18.com/) 🎮
 >
 > Thanks for your continuous support.
 Stay tuned! :muscle: